 Publication of a court decision at the expense of the defendant constitutes another common method of non-pecuniary relief.
 This remedy aims to generate some media exposure and publicity about a judgment awarding damages for reputational harm.
-Giving publicity to a judgment may convince some people of the falsity of the defamatory statements and restore the plaintiff's reputation in their eyes.138 The forum and manner in which the publication takes place differs from case to case (in extenso or by extract, and only in the periodical which disseminated the harmful information or in several periodicals, etc.).139 Sometimes, the remedy is referred to more broadly, such as "an appropriate public disclosure"140 or "communication to third parties."141 Jurisdictions unfamiliar with instructions to retract or rectify false statements (such as France and Belgium) consider publication of court decisions as a particularly suitable remedial tool.142 In other legal systems,
+Giving publicity to a judgment may convince some people of the falsity of the defamatory statements and restore the plaintiff's reputation in their eyes.
+The forum and manner in which the publication takes place differs from case to case (in extenso or by extract, and only in the periodical which disseminated the harmful information or in several periodicals, etc.).
+Sometimes, the remedy is referred to more broadly, such as "an appropriate public disclosure" or "communication to third parties."
+Jurisdictions unfamiliar with instructions to retract or rectify false statements (such as France and Belgium) consider publication of court decisions as a particularly suitable remedial tool.
+The defendant constitutes are sufficiently suitable remedial tool.
+The defendant constitutes are decisions as a particularly suitable remedial tool.